18F/handbook/pages/updating-the-handbook/updating-the-handbook.md

 Everyone – inside and outside TTS – can submit contributions to the Handbook.
-If there's something missing, a piece of information is outdated, or something is broken, you're allowed and encouraged to fix it!
-This guide is meant to help you get started and provide documentation for the Handbook's various components and utilities designed to make editing easier.
+If there's something missing, a piece of information is outdated, or something is broken, you're allowed and encouraged to submit a fix!
+This guide is meant to help you get started and provide documentation for the Handbook's various components and utilities that make editing easier.

 {% include "alert.html" content: "There is no dedicated staff for Handbook maintenance.
 Maintenance is done by TTS staff who are interested and have time to help." %}